PFI Freediving Courses

 with Lance Lee Davis

 ABOUT THE FIRST LEVEL FREEDIVER CLASS: Learn to freedive!
 Whether your focus is spearfishing, underwater photography, stunts, fitness, or simply fun, the PFI first level Freediver course is a perfect place to start.
 Students at the Freediver level will dive up to 66 feet (20M) and do breathholds of up to 4 minutes.
-The two and a half day course consists of classroom instruction with an emphasis in 'sport' freediving safety and techniques, swimming pool drills, and at least two sessions of ocean diving.
+The two day course consists of classroom instruction with an emphasis in 'sport' freediving safety and techniques, swimming pool drills, and at least two sessions of ocean diving.
 We emphasize safety and performance techniques applicable to seasoned veterans and new divers, aimed at increasing bottom times and comfort in the water.
 We will also cover fundamentals of apnea physiology/training, as well as local Southern California dive conditions and best practices.

 Even brand new divers, who prior to the class thought 'I could never do that', typically finish the first level class with static breathholds of 2+ mins and dives to 30' and deeper, all the way up to our max depth of 66'.
 Because of the amount of individual attention I give--I am shadowing you on every dive to keep you safe and also to watch your technique--more experienced divers will still be challenged; I provide tips and feedback appropriate to your own individual level.
 I keep student/teacher ratios very low, I will never be in the ocean with more than 6 students at a time.
 You must be able to swim in the ocean to take this class.